 Keep in mind that the repellents will dissipate with rain and snow, washing them away and lowering the potency.

-Low growing limbs will attract deer in your area like wildfire, especially on fruit trees.
+Low growing limbs will attract deer in your area like wildfire.
 Winter is one of the absolute best months for pruning trees, allowing them to grow strong in the dormant months and removing the attraction for deer.